-Keep in mind, videos can be removed from the site for different reasons, not all of which are copyright-related.
+A video can only have one copyright strike at a time.
+Keep in mind that videos can be removed from the site for reasons other than copyright.
 Also, Content ID claims don't result in a strike.

 - Your account, along with any associated channels, is subject to termination.

 - All the videos uploaded to your account will be removed.

 - You can't create new channels.